 \section{Discussion}

-One discrepancy in our replication is that the relative performance of the obfuscation and imitation strategies is reversed relative to the original study.
+Overall, we consider this a successful replication of the primary claim: both manual strategies substantially reduced authorship attribution accuracy in our independent sample, consistent with the original finding.
+One discrepancy is that the relative performance of the two strategies is reversed; obfuscation outperforms imitation in our data, contrary to the original study.

-We speculate this may be due to one or both of the following two factors.
-First, the quality of the manual intervention samples are highly viable due to the diversity of participants on MTurk.
+We speculate that this may be due to one or both of the following factors.
+First, the manual intervention writing samples vary greatly in quality due to the diversity of participants on MTurk.
 Individuals may simply vary in their ability to use the defense effectively.
 Second, the prompts used for eliciting writing samples using the imitation defense are different.
 It may be easier in some sense to use the defense when writing about one's day from a third-person perspective than when writing about one's neighborhood.

-Further study of the round-trip translation strategy---or some similar language-model-based technique such as \citet{lewis2019bart} and \citet{raffel2020exploring}---is warranted for three reasons.
+Further study of the round-trip translation strategy---or some similar language-model-based technique such as GPT-2 \citep{radford2019language} or T5 \citep{raffel2020exploring}---is warranted for three reasons.
 First, the technique merits attention because it requires no human intervention.
 This means it can be used in settings where the writer is unavailable or lacks time to perform a manual defense.
-Second, existing flaws such as mishandling of misspellings seem correctable given advances in language modeling.
-Third, because the defense is automatic it may be combined with a manual intervention, delivering, potentially, an incrementally more potent defense.
+Second, existing flaws such as mishandling of misspellings seem correctable given advances in language modeling \citep{karpukhin2019training}.
+Third, because the defense is automatic, it may be combined with a manual intervention---delivering, potentially, an incrementally more potent defense.

 If it proves effective, the round-trip translation must be usable offline.
 Relying on an online API, as we do here, would be an unacceptable risk for a whistleblower attempting to conceal their identity from a government or multinational firm that closely monitors IP traffic.